- Code POLS2113

 - Offered by School of Politics and International Relations

 - ANU College ANU College of Arts and Social Sciences

 - Areas of interest International Relations, Political Sciences, Human Rights

 See Future Offerings

 This course introduces students to theories, cases, policies, and debates in human rights.
 It examines the evolution of human rights in their philosophical, historical, and political contexts, focusing particularly on the Post World War 2 era.
 Topics include but are not limited to: international and domestic human rights regimes, enforcement and compliance, universalism vs. cultural relativism, the role(s) of the judiciary, social movements, humanitarian intervention, and the rights of indigenous persons.
-This class consists of two hours of lecture, followed immediately by one hour of a movie screening.
-The use of film is an integral part of the course, breathing life into concepts and experiences that are often abstract in written form.
+This class consists of two hours of lecture and a one hour tutorial.

 Upon successful completion, students will have the knowledge and skills to: